 Healthy Snack Ideas for Preschool & Beyond

-The best healthy ideas have lots of colorful foods, think fruits and veggies, as well as sources of protein and carbohydrates.
+The best healthy snack ideas for Kindergarten and Preschool have lots of colorful foods, think fruits and veggies, as well as sources of protein and carbohydrates.
 All of ideas below can be enjoyed as a healthy snack or for lunch.

 Since kids are easily distracted at lunch and snack time, cutting up foods into small bite sized pieces makes it easier to enjoy while chatting with their friends.